South China giant salamander: Threats and conservation

 The South China giant salamander is highly endangered by overharvesting due to its status as a delicacy and use in traditional Chinese medicine, and it is unknown if any wild populations survive today.
 A large commercial trade in the species and its relatives was already established by the late 20th century, and very large-scale farms now exist for breeding giant salamanders for food and medicinal purposes.
 Several specimens collected in the 1990s originate from outside the native range of the species, and likely represent either translocated individuals that escaped the trade or individuals donated by or purchased from traders.
 Indiscriminate farming may also promote hybridization between different species, further contaminating each species' gene pool.
 For this reason, it has been proposed that A. sligoi be classified as Critically Endangered on the IUCN Red List.
 Proposed conservation actions include creating a separate management plan for A. sligoi, identifying and protecting sites that remnant wild populations may possibly occur at, identifying captive individuals and preventing hybridization or translocation, and creating a genetically pure founder population for the purpose of captive breeding and release.

+A. sligoi persists on salamander farms, but the status of wild populations remains unknown.
+Wild populations have been discovered in Chongqing, but may represent introduced populations, as this region is otherwise inhabited by A. davidianus.
+Populations in Guizhou were only documented from salamander farms but were alleged to have been captured locally.
+In 2019, several small wild populations were rediscovered in Zhangjiajie National Forest Park in Hunan, but these populations were at dangerously low levels and reintroduction projects were likely still essential for the species.
+It is possible that the Hunan populations may represent a separate species sister to A. sligoi.

+A 2024 study reported that at least 4 captive individuals of A. sligoi were known from Japan, with two still alive at Sunshine Aquarium and Hiroshima City Asa Zoological Park, while another from Himeji City Aquarium and another in private hands died prior to the study's publishing.
+Some of these individuals may be surviving members of a group of over 800 salamanders (including at least A. sligoi and A. davidianus) that were imported from China in 1972 and kept in an artificial pond in Okayama Prefecture, with over 300 dying within one year of captivity.
+As these individuals were imported before the start of captive breeding in China, they likely represent genetically pure wild-caught individuals.
+The surviving individuals are both males and nearing the end of their natural lifespans.